nanoporetech/ont-output-specifications/docs/batching.md

 Batching
 ========

-Output can be batched in multiple ways, and depend on the software used to produce the files.
+Output from ONT products can be batched in various ways, depending on the software used to generate the files.

 MinKNOW Configuration
 ---------------------